appacademy/jump-start/instructors/teaching-philosophy.md

 "How can we solve this problem now, for everyone, forever?"

-## Active Learning and Constructivism
+## Active Learning and Constructionism/Constructivism

 [Reading 1](https://en.wikipedia.org/wiki/Active_learning)
 [Reading 2](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education))